Webiks/force-horse/BLOG.md

 ##### Standards
 It's 2017, so we ditched the old ES5 syntax, migrating the entire Javascript code base to ES6, taking advantage of the great things it offers.
 Also, we moved from CSS to SCSS, for better style management and versatility.

+##### Types
+While the new version was not written using Typescript, we do believe that types are important, and as such we created a typing file for all of the necessary definitions to be much more easily understood without searching the source code.

 ##### Usage
 Using Force-Horse is now as simple as using any other element.
 The new usage guide can be found in the [README](https://github.com/Webiks/force-horse).